CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 `-- LC2A_SRR1964645.fastq
 ```

-Lets have a look at athe contents of one of the fastq-files:
+Lets have a look at at the contents of one of the fastq-files:

 ```bash
 head -n 12 LB2A_SRR1964642.fastq